zetanumbers/book/src/natural-aliasing.md

 ## Motivation

 I have in a sense conflicting feelings about Rust.
-In my opinion it is the most expressive and intentive compiled language as of 2025 that I've yet seen.
+In my opinion it is the most expressive compiled language as of 2025 that I've yet seen.
 It is really a miracle that such a complicated programming language became mainstream.
 It is a proof that language's complexity could be beneficial up to defining its public image.
-However I can't get rid of the occasional feeling that some suboptimal descisions about Rust's development were made.
+However I can't get rid of the occasional feeling that some suboptimal decisions about Rust's development were made.
-Furthermore Rust's aim at everlasting stability makes me more sensitive to such descisions.
+Furthermore Rust's aim at everlasting stability makes me more sensitive to such decisions.

 More than a year later after my initial suspicions, today I've found a way to substantiate some of my alternative vision on the language's type system.
 In this text I'll touch upon several aspects of our type system: